 Which Christians have the right to call themselves “evangelicals?”
 Those who hold to soteriological and theological doctrines that offer truly good news.
 Evangelicals are those who hold to a soteriology that is consistent with a message that is truly good news.
 They are those whose soteriology is coherent with their gospel proclamation and the scriptural meaning of the word “gospel” as good news.

 Gilbert, as far as the gospel as he explains it in this book, can be considered an evangelical.
 He stressed the elements that make the gospel “good news.”
 But those elements are inconsistent with his Calvinist soteriological doctrines.
 Therefore, as far as Gilbert is a Calvinist, he is not an evangelical because there is no “good news” to proclaim that is consistent with the Calvinist “doctrines of grace.”
 That is why he has kept his “doctrines of grace” ambiguous throughout.
 Throughout this book, what Gilbert says about the gospel having to be “good news” is not consistent with nor does it reflect his Calvinist soteriology.
 So, as a Calvinist writing on the gospel, and explaining it as inconsistent with Calvinist soteriology, we are left baffled as to why he does not care about this.
 Gilbert should address this inconsistency so there is no misunderstanding about whether or not Calvinism is the gospel.
-And if not, how a Calvinist soteriology can serve the cause of evangelism as bringing sinners news that is truly good.
+And if Calvinism is not the gospel then he needs to explain how a Calvinist soteriology can serve the cause of evangelism as bringing sinners news that is truly good.

 Mark Dever, Nine Marks of a Healthy Church, (Wheaton: Crossway Books, 2000).